fluthjs/fluth-vue/packages/core/useFetch/docs/use.en.md

 const { loading, error, data } = await useFetch(url);
 ```

-### Refetching on URL change
+## Refetch on URL Change

-Using a `ref` for the url parameter will allow the `useFetch` function to automatically trigger another request when the url is changed.
+Using a `ref` as the url parameter will allow the `useFetch` function to automatically trigger another request when the url changes.

 ```ts
 const url = ref("https://my-api.com/user/1");